 - Psychological control

-- Measures taken to prevent or deter escape, force, threat of force or coercion
+- Measures taken to prevent or deter escape, force, threat of force, coercion or deception

 - Assertion of exclusivity